National Debt Too High, Silver Price Too Low

 - Silver prices have risen erratically but inevitably, along with debt and most consumer prices, for decades.
 As of July 2017 silver prices, compared to the national debt, are too low and will rise.

-- The next rally in silver should be huge based on the prospects for expanded war, financial chaos, and central bank “printing” that will devalue all currencies.
+- The next rally in silver bullion sales should be huge based on the prospects for expanded war, financial chaos, and central bank “printing” that will devalue all currencies.

 Silver will sell for $100 per ounce!
 Impossible?
 Look at price increases for Amazon ($6 to $1,000 in 16 years), Bitcoin, and many others.
 Yes, $100 silver (and higher) seems likely within a few years.